Metrist-Software/product-docs/vitepress/docs/monitors/metrist_sendgrid.md

   },
   "steps": [{
     "check_logical_name": "SendEmail",
-    "description": "Sends an email using the v3 API."
+    "description": "Sends an email using the v3 API.", "timeout_secs": 900
   }]
 }
 ```